batistado/TextAnalysisTool/README.md

 -   List and count words in short-length category.
 -	List and count words in medium-length category.
 -	List and count words in long-length category.
--	List and count words that were not found in any of the lists.
+-	List and count words that were not found in any of the lists.<br/>

-Bonus Functionality
+#### Bonus Functionality

--	Parallelize essay analysis up to a factor of 4.
+-	Parallelise essay analysis up to a factor of 4.
 -	Create a single word cache across all four documents.
 -	Create a cross-essay analysis.
        -	List and count common words.